Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

 Figure \ref{figure3} displays the distribution of SHAP values for each student and covariate for the bottom performing group using beeswarm (top figures) and heatmap (bottom figures) plots\footnote{Beeswarm plots are essentially dot plots where each student's specific SHAP value has one dot on the line of each covariate, and dots are stacked horizontally showing the SHAP value density for each $X$ (explanatory variable) arranged from low to high values.
-The bottom plots are heatmaps further showing SHAP values distribution for each covariate across the sample, with colour intensity reflecting the degree of impact on student's performance, ranging from low (blue) to high (red).} which offer a more granular approach than the aggregated SHAP values of Table \ref{table5} in terms of impacts on predictions.\footnote{For completeness, the same plots for the low performing group, level 1 versus level 2 working sample, are shown in Appendix E (Figure \ref{figureE2}).} All variables are shown in the order of global feature importance, the first one being the most important and the last being the least important one.
-Below, I explain some of the main findings emerging from these plots.
+The bottom plots are heatmaps further showing SHAP values distribution for each covariate across the sample, with colour intensity reflecting the degree of impact on student's performance, ranging from low (blue) to high (red).} which offer a more granular approach than the aggregated SHAP values of Table \ref{table5} in terms of impacts on predictions.\footnote{For completeness, the same plots for the low performing group, level 1 versus level 2 working sample, are shown in Appendix D (Figure \ref{figureD2}).} All variables are shown in the order of global feature importance.
+Below, we outline main findings emerging from these plots.

-Figure \ref{figure3}'s beeswarm plot (on the left) shows how high values (displayed in red) of repetition at primary (=1) have a high positive contribution on the prediction (that is, the probability of student's achieving level 0 instead of level 1), and an equivalent pattern is found for repetition at lower secondary, speaking other language and for those who started primary late and female students.
-Most of the number of devices' SHAP values are low and fairly spread (shown in blue), and they have a positive contribution on the chances of students' falling into level 0 achievement as well as family SES (poorer students) and any engagement in paid work (mostly blue dots), while for teacher wellbeing support estimates are equally divided between high (red) and low (blue) values, something akin is found too for number of books.
+Figure \ref{figure3}'s beeswarm plot (on the left) shows how high values (displayed in red) of repetition at primary (=1) have a positive contribution on the prediction (that is, the probability of student's achieving level 0 instead of level 1), and an equivalent pattern is found for repetition at lower secondary, speaking other language and for those who started primary late and female students.
+Most of the number of devices' SHAP values are low and fairly spread (shown in blue), and they have a positive contribution on the chances of students' falling into level 0 achievement as well as family SES (poorer students) and any engagement in paid work (mostly blue dots) while, for teacher's wellbeing support, estimates are equally divided between high (red) and low (blue) values, something similar is found for number of books.
 This is complemented by the SHAP values heatmap for student$/$family covariates (bottom left) where one can see that covariates with significant homogenous segments (mostly in red) are repetition, devices number, school climate and safety and minority language spoken at home.